matteosodano/Optimal_Redundancy_Control_of_Robot_Manipulators/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/62264708/83418868-8aa3f400-a424-11ea-8a35-0f37bd0a815c.PNG" height="80"> </p>

+## Implementation Details
+The code is implemented in MATLAB 2018b.
+Every function uploaded in this repository is described in the file `documentation.txt`.
+To run, in `init.m`, choose:
+- a starting configuration and a velocity for the robot manipulator;
+- the weights for the secondary cost index;
+- the parameter `i`, that selects the cost index (and related weight);

+After the run, you can launch `Graphs.m` for plotting the error and the joint trajectories and `animate.m` to record a video using the Matlab Robotics' Toolbox.

 ## Reference
 Nakamura, Y., & Hanafusa, H. (1987).
 Optimal redundancy control of robot manipulators. *The International Journal of Robotics Research, 6*(1), 32-42.